Guardhouse becomes tiny venue for Cold War art project

 A German artist has turned a tiny surveillance booth used by the communist regime in the former East Germany to monitor citizens into an art exhibit and venue, which will be installed in a museum near Los Angeles dedicated to the Cold War.

-The one-person guardhouse measuring 2 meters (yards) by 1 meter was originally located in the parking lot of state-run news agency ADN so that authorities could keep a watchful eye on reporters.
+The one-person guardhouse measuring 2 metres (yards) by 1 metre was originally located in the parking lot of state-run news agency ADN so that authorities could keep a watchful eye on reporters.
 Artist Christof Zwiener rescued it from demolition.

 Guardhouses were an integral part of state surveillance in East Germany (GDR), stationed not only at borders but in places where they could monitor ordinary people going about their daily lives.